gkapfham/python-talk-abstracts/pycon_maintainers_summit_2025.md

 - Developers often deal with flaky tests on a monthly, weekly, or daily basis
 - Concrete examples of flaky tests in real-world Python projects
+- Limitations of using automated test rerunning to find flaky tests
+- Machine learning techniques can automatically find flaky tests
+- Use of open-source tools that find flaky tests in Python projects

 ## Talk Outline